Psychology and Behavioral

 Our pain psychologists will look at the bigger picture of how pain affects life and will help you find ways to cope better so that you can do more of the things you want to do.
 Learning effective pain coping skills is often the key difference in allowing you to keep pain at a manageable level while maintaining a productive, rewarding and enjoyable life.

 The stress-pain connection

 Research shows that stress can make your pain worse.
 Reducing stress in other areas of your life is one technique you can use to manage pain.
 Our psychology experts will gather a detailed history and identify areas of stress in your life.

 Chronic pain can be very stressful.
 Another role of psychology is to help you develop effective coping skills.
 Relaxation training is a technique that may help.
 Because the tension we carry in our bodies may make pain worse, using relaxation skills can decrease your pain and overall stress level.
 Research with people who have pain overwhelmingly supports coping skills and relaxation training as effective for reducing pain.

 Increasing your control

 When we experience chronic pain, we may feel overwhelmed or out of control.
-A goal of psychology is to help you identify what you can control about your pain.
-Then, psychology works with you to help increase your level of control and well-being.
+A goal of psychology is to help you identify what you can control about your pain and to learn strategies to increase your level of control and well being.